“Educating, cultivating, and empowering an engaged public for the stewardship of protected public lands.”

-Southern Appalachian Wilderness Stewards (SAWS) is a project of The Wilderness Society, the leading American conservation organization dedicated to protecting our nation’s shared public lands.
-Created in 2010 and adopted by The Wilderness Society in 2011, SAWS is dedicated to providing stewardship to land designated and managed as wilderness in the National Forests of the Southern Appalachian region, which includes areas in Tennessee, North Carolina, South Carolina, Georgia, and Virginia.
-SAWS serves as a resource for the federal agencies, supplementing existing stewardship efforts and providing support where there are none.
-Our program focuses on engaging local communities across our landscape in active volunteerism and developing the next generation of public lands stewards.
-In 2013, the program generated over 8,000 hours stewarding public lands, 23 seasonal jobs, and engaged over 200 unique volunteers.
+Southern Appalachian Wilderness Stewards (SAWS) is a conservation non-profit dedicated to providing stewardship to protected public lands in the Southern Appalachian region, which includes areas in Tennessee, North Carolina, South Carolina, Georgia, and Virginia.
+Founded in 2010, SAWS serves as a resource for the federal agencies, supplementing existing stewardship efforts and providing support where there are none.
+Our organization focuses on engaging local communities across our landscape in active volunteerism and developing the next generation of public lands stewards.
+In 2014, SAWS generated over 13,000 hours stewarding public lands, 12 seasonal jobs, and engaged over 200 unique volunteers.

 By definition, “Wilderness Stewardship” has a broad scope, but SAWS focuses on the following:

 - Year-round volunteer opportunities in stewardship focused on trail maintenance, trail construction, and campsite rehabilitation.